Installation

 services: [

-// Maps exact events to the service
+// We map schemas to the orders service

 { id: 'Orders Service', version: '1.0.0', sends: [{ detailType: ['OrderPlaced', 'OrderUpdated'], eventBusName: 'orders'}], receives:[{ detailType: "InventoryAdjusted", eventBusName: 'inventory'}] },